 Age spots, sometimes called 'liver spots', are a form of pigmentation.
 They usually occur as a result of damage to the skin, from the suns rays.
 These are often referred to as solar lentigines.
 The small, dark spots are generally found on the hands and face, but any area exposed to the sun, can be affected.
 Read more »

 Freckles are also common and usually a hereditary skin blemish.
 Though freckles are often thought of as attractive, some people do seek out treatment to reduce them.
 Read more »

 PIH or post inflammatory hyperpigmentation.
 This type of pigmentation usually occurs after some type of injury to the skin.
 It can commonly occur after acne spots or other skin lesions, after traumatic skin treatments, such as inappropriate or overly aggressive laser or after over use of some skin products.
 Read more »

 There are two types of pigmentation that occur around the eyes.
 Read more »

-If you have any queries or you would like to book a FREE consultation, call us today on 0113 282 3300 or complete an enquiry form.
+If you have any queries or you would like to book a FREE consultation, call our London Clinic on 0203 507 1862, our Leeds Clinic on 0113 282 3300 or complete an enquiry form.
 If you would like to purchase pigmentation products please visit our online shop.